 If you say easy and quick Sunday afternoon snack, I’ll straight away tell you: CHERRY CLAFOUTIS!
-This classic French dessert is the ultimate comfort food; it is always a hit, and a definite must try!
+This classic French dessert is the ultimate comfort food.
+Always a hit with both kids and adult, this baked cherry custard cake is a definite must try!

 This post may contain affiliate links to products.
 We may receive a commission - at not cost to you - for purchases made through these links.